SuYumnam/Loan_default_prediction_project/README.md

 ---
 ## **Introduction**

 The main goal of this project is to develop the best machine learning model to predict loan default risk.
-This analysis is important for loan service companies or institution to mitigate risks and improve efficiency in loan management.
+This analysis is important for loan service companies or institution to mitigate risks and improve efficiency in loan management

 ---
 ## **Project Objectives**